t27duck/active_reporting/README.md

 ## What is "Reporting"?

 Reporting is the collection and presentation data so that it can be analyzed.
 Our databases only store one thing: data.
 Data is great for computers but mostly worthless to humans.
-What ActiveReoprting does is turn that *data* into *information* to help humans make decisions.
+What ActiveReporting does is turn that *data* into *information* to help humans make decisions.

 ## Terminology